Calvin: Being cool.

-- In Gunnm, Gally has one of those in her flashback of when she was still Yoko.
+- In Battle Angel Alita, Alita has one of these in her flashback of when she was still Yoko.

 - Any scene featuring Vegeta where he wasn't fighting, training, monologuing, or boasting had him doing this.
 He even pulls it off while sitting.

 - Piccolo manages to pull this off every time he arrives on the battlefield in a movie, often while standing on a pole or floating in the air (in a relaxed fashion).
 Occasionally does so in the series as well.